tylernwatson/fraud-detection-case-study/readme.md

 n_estimators = 40
 oob_score = True

-## further steps you might have taken if you were to continue the project
+## Further steps you might have taken if you were to continue the project

 - Further tune Random Forest Classifier
 - Calculate / incorporate event revenue based on ticket_types column